galaxyproject/training-material/topics/assembly/tutorials/chloroplast-assembly/tutorial.md

 >    - *"Select multifile mode"*: `batch`
 >    - *"Type of file to work on"*: `fastq`
 >    - *"files"*: select the `nanopore FASTQ file`
 {: .hands_on}

-* There are five output files.
+There are five output files.

 * *Optional further steps:*
 * Find out the quality of your reads using other tools such as fastp or FastQC.
-* To visualize base quality using emoji you can also use FASTQE :smile:
+* To visualize base quality using emoji you can also use FASTQE.
 * Run FASTQE for the illumina reads.
 In the output, look at the mean values (the middle row)
 * Repeat FASTQE for the nanopore reads.
 In the tool settings, increase the maximum read length to 30000.